gieseladev/ari-player/README.md

 ## Configuration

-Ari uses [kofi](https://github.com/gieseladev/konfi) for its configuration management.
-If you're familiar with it, you can take a look at [config.py](ari/config.py) and you'll know everything you need to.
-If you have no idea what a "konfi" even is then just ignore all of this and continue reading.

 There are two different ways you can use to configure Ari.
 Using Configuration file specified in the `--config` command-line option and using environment variables (when both sources specify a key, the